colossus06/Kuberada-Blog/blogs/k8s/ingress-ssl/ingress-ssl.md

 ## Conclusion

-In this blog, we deployed a Python application that responds to HTTPS requests from clients worldwide.
+In this blog, we've successfully fortified a Python application deployed on AKS.
+Now, our users can interact with it securely over HTTPS.
 We leveraged NGINX ingress, Let's Encrypt with Cert-Manager, a domain, and Terraform to automate HTTPS access and certificate management for our secure AKS application.

+**Here's a Recap of the Achieved Security Enhancements:**

+* **NGINX Ingress Controller:** Secured the entry point for user traffic.
+* **Let's Encrypt (CA Cluster Issuer):** Provided free, trusted SSL certificates.
+* **Cert-Manager:** Automated certificate issuance and renewal.
+* **Domain:** Established a unique, secure access point.

+By employing these tools, we've ensured that communication between users and our application is encrypted, safeguarding data transfer.

+**Further Bolstering Your Security Posture:**

+* **Network Policies:** Restrict communication between pods to enforce a secure architecture.
+Imagine multiple services: Network Policies can prevent the web tier from directly accessing the database tier, forcing it to communicate through the backend tier.
+* **Secrets Management:** Integrate Azure Key Vault to securely store sensitive application data like API keys and database credentials, reducing the attack surface by eliminating secrets from your code.
+* **Security Scanning:**  Once we push the image to the registry the secruty scans stop.
+It shouldn't.
+There are new vulnerabilities discovered everyday.So, that's why continuous security scanning is crucial.
+We'll explore this further in our upcoming article, "Designing a Secure Automated CICD Pipeline for Python Applications."

+Happy coding!

 ## Find all the resources used in this blog here: